Official websites use .gov

 Why we care

 In the coastal ocean, local drivers such as nutrient input and physical oceanographic changes impact the magnitude of short-term variations and long-term trends in ocean acidification.
-The Gulf of Mexico’s coral reefs and banks are ecologically sensitive to changing ocean chemistry.
-Decadal acidification has been observed in the Northwestern Gulf of Mexico, linked more strongly to biological production of carbon dioxide than uptake of human-emitted carbon dioxide.
+The Gulf of America’s coral reefs and banks are ecologically sensitive to changing ocean chemistry.
+Decadal acidification has been observed in the Northwestern Gulf of America, linked more strongly to biological production of carbon dioxide than uptake of human-emitted carbon dioxide.
 Whether the observed acidification in this region represents a short-term phenomenon or a long-term trend is unknown.
 This project maintains critical ocean acidification monitoring in a region with impacted habitats and species.

 What we are doing

-This project will test the hypothesis that enhanced atmospheric carbon dioxide, nutrient input, and upwelling will cause the continental shelf-slope region in the Northwestern Gulf of Mexico to acidify faster than other tropical and subtropical seas.
+This project will test the hypothesis that enhanced atmospheric carbon dioxide, nutrient input, and upwelling will cause the continental shelf-slope region in the Northwestern Gulf of America to acidify faster than other tropical and subtropical seas.
 The research team will incorporate observations from new large-scale surveys into oceanographic and statistical models that predict variation in ocean acidification over space and time.

 Benefits of our work